 We use grading systems to help us determine which embryos to transfer and/or freeze.
 At the Texas Fertility Center, embryo transfers occur either 3 days or 5 days after a retrieval.
 Because embryos are developmentally different on these days, we have different grading systems for day 3 (cleavage stage) embryos and day 5 (blastocyst stage) embryos.
-Each will be discussed in turn.

 Embryo grading is a tool.
 It is a tool that the physicians and embryologists use along with a patient’s age, fertility history, and other information to determine the optimal day of transfer, the appropriate number of embryos to transfer, and exactly which embryos to transfer.